Anteproperispomenon/kwak-orth/README.md

       try running `stack run kwak-orth-exe -- ...` instead.

+For information on how to run the program in command-line/terminal/bash mode, run `stack run -- --help` in the library or else run `kwak-orth-exe --help` if on Windows, or `./kwak-orth-exe --help` if on Unix-like systems.

 ### Compiling

 To compile this library, you will need the Haskell Stack